-Alabama: 5% in 16 counties, plus other rates in some counties.
+5% in 16 counties, plus other rates in some counties.

-Arizona: Some counties add up to 7% or more.
+Some counties add up to 7% or more.

-Arkansas: Local taxes of up to 4% may also be added.
+Local taxes of up to 4% may also be added.

-Delaware: Municipalities of over 50,000 may also charge up to 3%.
+Municipalities of over 50,000 may also charge up to 3%.

-Idaho: Resort cities and auditorium districts may levy an additional tax; auditorium districts are limited to 5%.
+Resort cities and auditorium districts may levy an additional tax; auditorium districts

+are limited to 5%.

-Iowa: Local taxes of up to 7% may also be added.
+Local taxes of up to 7% may also be added.

-Kentucky: Local taxes of up to 4% may also be added, plus additions for specified purposes.
+Local taxes of up to 4% may also be added, plus additions for specified purposes.

-Massachusetts: Local taxes of up to 6.5% may also be added.
+Local taxes of up to 6.5% may also be added.

-Montana: Includes a 4% lodging tax and a 3% sales and use tax on accommodations.
+Includes a 4% lodging tax and a 4% sales and use tax on accommodations.

-Nebraska: Some counties may add up to 4%.
-New Jersey: Municipalities may add up to 6%.
+Some counties may add up to 4%.

+Municipalities may add up to 6%.

-Oregon: Local taxes may also be added.
+Local taxes may also be added.
 State rate is scheduled to decline to 1.5% on July 1,

+2020.

-Pennsylvania: Local taxes of up to at least 5% may also be added.
+Local taxes of up to at least 5% may also be added.

-Rhode Island: Includes a 1% local tax.
+Includes a 1% local tax.

-South Carolina: Plus 5% on additional guest charges.
+Plus 5% on additional guest charges.

-South Dakota: Imposed June-September.
+Imposed June-September.
 Local taxes of up to 1% may also be added.

-Texas: Local taxes of up to 9% may also be added.
+Local taxes of up to 9% may also be added.

-Utah: Local taxes of up to 4.75% may also be added.
+Local taxes of up to 4.75% may also be added.

-Vermont: Local taxes of 1% may also be added.
+Local taxes of 1% may also be added.

 At least 25 other states authorize localities to impose separate taxes.
-Some must be within a specified range or up to a stated limit; other states set no lower or upper limit.
+Some must be within a specified range or up to a stated limit; other states set no floor or upper limit.
 (The states listed below have local taxes applying in most or all localities.
 States authorizing taxes in only a few areas are not included.)